 Yuri Zaidenberg, violin

-In the various positions Mr. Zaidenberg has held such as a professor of violin, lecturer of violin methods and pedagogy and Head of a scientific research laboratory of music performance and education of the university, he has acquired skills which allow him to use many different pedagogical approaches and methods in his work including the traditions and innovations of famous European and Russian Violin Schools, educational and music psychology and personal teaching experience.
+In the various positions Mr. Zaidenberg has held such as a faculty teacher of violin, lecturer of violin methods and pedagogy and Head of a scientific research laboratory of Music Performance and Education of the university, he has acquired skills which allow him to use many different pedagogical approaches and methods in his work including the traditions and innovations of famous European and Russian Violin Schools, educational and music psychology and personal teaching experience.
 Yuri is a certified specialist in violin (all grades) of the Royal Conservatory of Music and certified Suzuki violin teacher.
-Since moving to British Columbia, Canada, Yuri joined faculties of Richmond and Langley Music Schools and recently VSO School of Music.
-He lives and maintains his private violin studio in White Rock B.C., performs concerts and serves as an adjudicator of competitions and festivals.
+Since moving to British Columbia, Canada, Yuri joined faculties of Richmond Music School and Vancouver Symphony Orchestra School of Music.
+He lives and maintains his private violin studio in White Rock (Vancouver area),B.C, Canada, and is teaching now on line locally in Canada and internationally in Russia (Moscow),Western Asia and US.
+Yuri performs concerts and serves as an adjudicator of competitions and festivals.